-Graduating at the top of his class, Andrew holds a Bachelor's degree and is currently completing his Master’s in Business Administration and Organizational Leadership.
+Graduating at the top of his class, Andrew holds a Bachelor's degree in Psychology and a Master's degree in Organizational Leadership.

-In his off time, Andrew enjoys riding his bike, walking his dog, playing basketball, and spending time with his daughter and family.
+In his off time, Andrew enjoys riding his bike, walking his dog Raina, playing basketball, and spending time with his daughter and family.

 Phylicia Felton is an Intake Coordinator for The Steven A. Cohen Military Family Clinic at Endeavors, San Antonio where she manages all intake calls and initial appointments, administers paperwork and psychometric screeners, and schedules new clients with appropriate clinical staff.